MetaboHUB-MetaToul-FluxoMet/RTMet/README.md

 # ...
 ```

-The `molecules_db.csv` file in `config/` contains metabolites *m/z* for ions to be matched against.
+The `compounds_db.csv` file in `config/` contains metabolites *m/z* for ions to be matched against.
 It should also be edited depending on the metabolome you study.

 See [Configuring the workflow](https://rtmet.readthedocs.io/en/latest/user_config.html) for more info.